zachmccabe/zachmccabe.github.io/tools.md

 ## Longevity

-For the last 17 years, I've been using .TXT on macOS to write anything longer than a note.
-Nice and simple.
 I've been using [Pleco](https://www.pleco.com) and Photo Mechanic for over a decade.